Behavior-dLDS: A decomposed linear dynamical systems model for neural activity partially constrained by behavior: Results

+We note that the reconstruction $R^2$ baseline, which was the largest baseline by almost a factor of two, might also be impacted by the asymmetry in the functional networks, since the reconstruction $R^2$ is both a function of signal-to-noise and the neural activity itself.
+Thus the threshold for reporting asymmetry here is relatively conservative, and the actual asymmetry in the hindbrain may be even more pervasive.

-When incorporating trial type information, the model learned different relationships between the motor signal and each trial type.
-While the most strongly motor-related dynamics coefficients were present throughout the recording, the trial type-related dynamics coefficients split up the recordings in time, indicating nonstationarity.
+When we incorporated trial type information into b-dLDS, the model learned different relationships between the dynamics and the motor signal vs. each trial type.
+While the most strongly motor-related dynamics coefficients were present throughout the recording, the trial type-related dynamics coefficients split up the recordings in time.

-The dynamic connectivity maps generated from the DOs corresponding to the dynamics coefficients selected above were corroborated by~\cite{Yang2022}, who showed that these layers of the hindbrain feature the self-location encoding neurons of the medulla oblongata (SLO-MO) (Fig.~\ref{fig:EnFishBhv}).
-In DO 8, hindbrain-wide connectivity was highly correlated in time with behavior.
-Conversely, DOs 10, 18, and 25 acted more locally, both in terms of connectivity and temporally.
+The dynamic connectivity maps generated from the DOs corresponding to the dynamics coefficients selected above were corroborated by~\cite{Yang2022}, who showed that these layers of the hindbrain feature the self-location encoding neurons of the medulla oblongata (SLO-MO) (Fig.~\ref{fig:EnFishBhv}), which putatively participate in the integration of fish location from optic flow.
+These dynamic connectivity maps vary in how local vs. hindbrain-wide their connections are.
+For example, in DO 3 ($R^2_{c_3,b}= 0.84 $ and $\bm{\Psi}_{1,3} = 0.74$), hindbrain-wide connectivity was highly correlated in time with behavior, with a key node posterior to the hindbrain.
+Conversely, the connectivity in DOs 1 and 16 showed strong relationships between the SLO-MO regions and more anterior and posterior regions of the hindbrain, with $\widehat{\bm{c}}_1$ primarily active at the beginning and end of the session, and $\widehat{\bm{c}}_1$ primarily active in the middle and at the end in the session.
 Interestingly, the dynamic connectivity maps with the weakest $\bm{\Psi}$ coefficients (Supp.
-Fig.~\ref{fig:EnFishBhvWeak}) shared some key nodes and connections with the dynamic connectivity maps with the strongest $\bm{\Psi}$ coefficients, but the temporal patterns were distinct, highlighting a few sharp, sparse moments of strong recurrent dynamic connectivity both laterally and along the anterior-posterior axis.
+Fig.~\ref{fig:EnFishBhvWeak}) shared some key nodes and connections with the dynamic connectivity maps with the strongest $\bm{\Psi}$ coefficients, but the temporal patterns were distinct, highlighting a few sharp, sparse moments of strong recurrent dynamic connectivity both laterally and along the anterior-posterior axis and throughout most of the hindbrain (e.g., DO 11).